-Orava’s Museum of P. O. Hviezdoslav in Dolný Kubín plays a very important role in the culture and historical relics preservation.
-The museum has the exhibitions in Orava Castle, Literary museum of P. O. Hviezdoslav, Florin´s house, Čaplovič´s library nad Memorial House of Martin Kukučín in Jasenová.
-More famous attractions are the Orava Library and Orava Gallery in Dolný Kubín with its branch the Gallery of Mária Medvecká in Tvrdošín as well as the Slanica Island of Art at Orava Dam near Námestovo.
+Orava Museum of P. O. Hviezdoslav in Dolný Kubín plays a very important role in the culture and preservation of historical monuments.
+The museum has the exhibitions in Orava Castle, Literary museum of P. O. Hviezdoslav, Florin´s house, Čaplovič´s library and Memorial House of Martin Kukučín in Jasenová, most of them are focused on famous Slovak poets and writers who were born in Orava.
+Other famous attractions are the Orava Library and Orava Gallery in Dolný Kubín with its branch the Gallery of Mária Medvecká in Tvrdošín as well as the Slanica Island of Art at Orava Dam near Námestovo.

-The travel and tourism concentrates not only in the towns but also in some very important natural resorts – Roháče, Oravice and Orava Dam.
-These areas attract tourists both in the winter and the summer season with their ideal conditions for recreation, rural tourism and sports such as trekking, mountainbike riding, downhill and cross-country skiing, as well as water sports like windsurfing, yachting and fishing at Orava Dam Lake.
-The area of Západné Tatry – Roháče is a part of Tatra National Park and Horná Orava territory is protected natural reservation.
-The folk festivals and other cultural and sport events with international participation contribute to the development of travel and tourism in this region.
-The picturesque region of Orava is very attractive for every visitor, history and architecture lovers, nature and sports lovers as well as the people who are interested in the traditional folk festivals.
+The travel and tourism concentrates not only in the towns but also in some important natural resorts – Roháče, Oravice and Orava Dam.
+These areas attract tourists both in winter and summer seasons with their ideal conditions for recreation, rural tourism and sports such as trekking, MTB, downhill and cross-country skiing, as well as water sports like windsurfing, yachting and fishing at Orava Dam Lake.
+The most beautiful part of Orava is the West Tatras (Západné Tatry) and their Orava part called Roháče.
+The monumental Roháče valley is surrounded by a wreath of magnificent mountains.
+Ostrý and Plačlivý Roháč used to remind the Orava people of dangerous devil´s horns, perhaps it gave the mountains their name – Roháče (horns).
+The area rich in natural beauties is a part of the High Tatras National Park and is available for keen hikers.
+Horná Orava territory is a protected natural reserve.
+The village of Oravice, situated close to the Slovak-Polish border, is renowned for thermal water with beneficial effects and due to its position offers splendid views of the West Tatras.